 A partnership incorporates an agreement between two or more people to share the profits and liabilities of a business.
-It is an association between two or more people who agree to become business co-owners, distribute responsibilities, etc.
+It is an association between two or more people who agree to become business co-owners and distribute responsibilities.

-As per the Indian Partnership Act, 1932 Section 4, “Partnership” is the relation between persons who agreed to share the business’ profits carried on by all or any of them acting for all.
+As per the Indian Partnership Act, 1932 Section 4, “Partnership” is the relation between persons agreeing to share the business” profits carried on by all or any of them acting for all.

 Elements of a partnership

-A partnership is a contract by nature—partnership results from a contract or an agreement between two or more persons.
+A partnership is a contract by nature.
+A partnership results from a contract or an agreement between two or more persons.
 A partnership cannot be inherited, and it does not arise from the operation of law.

 Association of persons

 A partnership results in an association of two or more persons.
-The partnership is made between individuals and companies which are also legally recognised as persons.
+The partnership is between individuals and companies legally recognised as persons.

-There can be only a maximum of 10 partners in a banking firm and 20 partners in firms other than a bank.
+A banking firm may have a maximum of 10 partners, and 20 partners in firms other than a bank.

 A minor cannot be a partner but can receive the benefits of a partnership according to the Indian Partnership Act, 1932, Section 30.

-There must be a business in existence, and the partners should have active participation in the working of that business.
+A business must be in existence, and partners should have active participation in the working of that business.

-The main aim of a partnership business is to earn profits so, a firm working for charitable purposes is not a partnership.
-A firm running not to make profits or gains is not a partnership.
+The objective of a partnership business is to earn profits.Therefore, a firm working for charitable purposes is not a partnership.

 Sharing of Profits

-A partnership firm gets established to share profits, so a firm not satisfying this purpose is not a partnership.
+A partnership firm is established to share profits.
+Therefore, a firm not satisfying this purpose is not a partnership.

-A single partner of a firm is not entitled to all the firm’s profits.
-All the partners must share all the gains or profits of a partnership business.
+A single partner of a firm is not entitled to all the profits of a firm.
+All partners must share the gains or profits of a partnership business.

 The sharing of loss among the partners is not a requisite.
-Partners can mutually decide upon sharing the loss, or the loss will get shared in the same ratio as the profits.
+Partners can mutually decide on a loss-sharing ratio.

-As we know, the partnership is a contract; it is a contract of mutual agency.
+The partnership is a contract and it is a contract of mutual agency.

-An act done by one partner is binding on all the other partners.
-So, in the course of the partnership, the act of one partner bind all the partners.
+An act by one partner is binding on all other partners.
+Therefore, in the course of the partnership, the act of one partner is binding on all partners.

 Who is a Nominal Partner?

-A nominal partner is a limited partner or ostensible partner who doesn’t have any interest in the business or the way it makes profits.
+A nominal partner is a limited partner or an ostensible partner who does not have any interest in the business or the way it makes profits.

-They are only concerned with the fees they get towards adding their name as a partner in the business.
+Nominal partners are only concerned with the fees they receive for adding their name as a partner in the business.

-These nominal partners are the most well-known individuals, businessmen, celebrities, etc., who allow their names to be added to the company to increase its goodwill.
+These nominal partners are mostly well-known individuals, businessmen, and celebrities, who allow their names to be added to the company to increase its goodwill.

 The liability of a nominal partner is the same as other partners based on the type of company he is associated with.

-The property of a firm is called a partnership property.
-It is a property that is an asset, joint-stock, common stock, the joint estate of a firm.
+The property of a firm is called a partnership property, and it is a property that is an asset, joint-stock, common stock, the joint estate of a firm.

-Partnership property gets defined in section 14 of the Indian Partnership Act, 1932.
+Partnership property is defined in Section 14 of the Indian Partnership Act, 1932.
 It includes any property, rights and interest in the property.

-As per section 14, a partnership property includes:-
+As per Section 14, a partnership property includes the following:

 - All property and rights and interest in property that the partners purchase in the common stock as their contribution to the common business.